-Two men Assad IFDIKHAL and Zafar IQBAL appeared at Manchester Magistrates Court on the 5th March 2019, charged with five offences each of selling counterfeit goods and possessing counterfeit goods for sale contrary to Section 92 of The Trademarks Act 1994.
-Both pleaded guilty to all matters.
+Sharez WASSEM appeared at Manchester Magistrates Court on the 23rd May 2019, charged with four offences of selling counterfeit goods and possessing counterfeit goods for sale contrary to Section 92 of The Trademarks Act 1994.
+He pleaded guilty to all matters.
 He was fined £120.00 and ordered to pay prosecution costs of £380.
 An order for the destruction of all fake goods was made by the court.

-The case was brought by TM Eye as a private criminal prosecution on behalf of its clients MULBERRY, JIMMY CHOO and HUGO BOSS.
+The case was brought by TM Eye as a private criminal prosecution on behalf of Mulberry and another well known luxury goods brand.

 WASSEM is an asylum seeker who operated from at least two premises in Great Ducie Street in the area of Strangeways, Manchester known as ‘Counterfeit Street’.
 He was the principal selling goods directly to the public in wholesale and retail quantities and was evidenced taking the money for the sales.
 The shops he ran had spotters on the street with electronic key fobs enabling them to close the electric steel shutters within seconds should they suspect police or TM Eye presence.